Dre Campbell Farm

 9. Sticky Traps

-As pretty as those white butterflies are, they are probably shedding their eggs there if they are fluttering about in the vegetable patch.
+While the white butterflies are attractive, they may be laying eggs on nearby plants if they are fluttering about in the vegetable patch.

 Sticky traps can catch cabbage moths.
 However, be careful, as they may also trap helpful pollinators.